observeinc/otel-setup-examples/typescript/tanstack-start/README.md

 # Tanstack Start Application Example

+Set up OpenTelemetry in Tanstack Start applications using manual configuration.

 ## Server-Side Instrumentation

 Create an `instrumentation.ts` (or `.js` if the project is not using typescript) file inside of the your Tanstack Start project.
 Place this file: